andreabellavia/KI_sep2025/README.md

 Material for the KI short course, September 2025.

-Note taht the page will be deactivated at the end of the course
+Note that this page will be deactivated at the end of the course

 - <a href="2025_09_16_KI_seminar.pdf">Slides </a> for the Sep 16 seminar